mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A recipient at node A would decrypt `E(pk(A), path_secret\[0\])` to obtain `path_secret\[0\]`, then use it to derive `path_secret[1]` and the resulting node secrets and key pairs.
-Thus A would have the private keys to nodes X' and Y', in accordance with the tree invariant.
+Thus, A would have the private keys to nodes X' and Y', in accordance with the tree invariant.

-Similarly, a recipient at node D would decrypt `E(pk(Z), path_secret[1])` to obtain `path_secret[1]`, then use it to derive the node secret and and key pair for the node Y'.
+Similarly, a recipient at node D would decrypt `E(pk(Z), path_secret[1])` to obtain `path_secret[1]`, then use it to derive the node secret and key pair for the node Y'.
 As required to maintain the tree invariant, node D does not receive the private key for the node X', since X' is not an ancestor of D.